fullstackopen-2019/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 ![](../../images/0/6e.png)

 The request was made to the address <https://fullstack-exampleapp.herokuapp.com/kuva.png> and its type is HTTP GET.
-The response headers tell us that the response size is 89350 bytes, and its [Content-type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) is <i>image/png</i>, so it is a png image.
+The response headers tell us the response size is 89350 bytes, and its [Content-type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) is <i>image/png</i>, so it is a png image.
 The browser uses this information to render the image correctly to the screen.

-The chain of events caused by opening the page https://fullstack-exampleapp.herokuapp.com/ on a browser form the following [sequence diagram](https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/):
+The chain of events caused by opening the page https://fullstack-exampleapp.herokuapp.com/ on a browser may be visualized with the following [sequence diagram](https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/):

 ![](../../images/0/7e.png)